 There are three main types of solid wood available in unfinished and pre-finished versions.
 After insulation, an unfinished floor needs to be sanded and completed.
 A pre-finished hardwood floor is ready to install as soon as it arrives, and acclimates to the home's temperature and humidity, usually within 24 to 48 hours.

-Strip flooring.
-The wood planks has a set width of 1.5 inches, 2 inches and 2.75 inches.
-It has a set thickness of 5/16 of an inch to 3/4 of an inch.
+- Strip flooring: The wood planks have a set width of 1 1/2 inches, 2 inches and 2 3/4 inches.
+They have a set thickness from 5/16 of an inch to 3/4 of an inch.

 Benefits of Hardwood Flooring